CKs-Technology-News/PrivacyTools/README.md

 - [Adamant](https://adamant.im/) – Decentralized anonymous messenger, Crypto Wallet & Exchange.
 - [CoyIM](https://coy.im/) – A new XMPP chat client that is safe and secure by default: no settings to change, no plugins to install, no computer configuration to change.
-You can also sandbox coy vis [firejail](https://github.com/coyim/coyim/issues/108#issuecomment-770347702).
+You can also sandbox coy via [firejail](https://github.com/coyim/coyim/issues/108#issuecomment-770347702) or your sandbox of choice.
 - [Jabber / XMPP (Protocol)](https://xmpp.org/) – The universal and open messaging standard.
 Tried and tested.
 Independent.
 Privacy-focused.
 E2E encrypted.
 - [Delta Chat](https://delta.chat/) – Chat over encrypted email. eMail itself is not secure, however most countries block other option, so this is more for those who cannot use alternatives,
 - [Iris](https://iris.to/) – An offline-first, secure and anonymous social networking app with encrypted private messages.
 - [Kontalk](https://kontalk.org/) – A new way of communicating.
 - [MiroTalk](https://github.com/miroslavpejic85/mirotalksfu) – An alternative to Zoom and Teams.
 - [SimpleX](https://github.com/simplex-chat/simplex-chat) – Decentralized chat with a focus on users’ privacy - doesn't use global user identities.
+- [Speek](https://speek.network/) – Decentralized and Secure Messenger.
+The [Speek client](https://github.com/Speek-App/Speek) is creating a Tor hidden service on the client PC.
+The message is then routed via the Tor onion network to the receiver.
-- [Status IM](https://status.im/) – Status uses an open-source, peer-to-peer protocol, and end-to-end encryption to protect your messages from third parties.
+- [Status](https://status.im/) – Status uses an open-source, peer-to-peer protocol, and end-to-end encryption to protect your messages from third parties.
 Keep your private messages private with Status.
 - [Scuttlebot](https://scuttlebot.io/) – An open source peer-to-peer log store used as a database, identity provider and messaging system.
 It features global replication, file-syncronization, and end-to-end encryption.
 - [Xx Messenger](https://xx.network/messenger/) – xx network does not distribute, offer, solicit sales of, or sell any xx coins in any state or jurisdiction, they provide an [iOS](https://apps.apple.com/app/xx-messenger/id1593670957) and [Android](https://play.google.com/store/apps/details?id=io.xxlabs.messenger) app.
 Their tech [whitepaper is here](https://xx.network/wp-content/uploads/2021/10/xx-whitepaper-v2.0.pdf), among their [FAQ](https://xx.network/faq/).